vaibhavrawat24/meeting-action-item-tracker/README.md

 - Mark items as done / undo
 - Filter items (All / Open / Done)
 - View history of the last 5 processed transcripts
 ---
+## What Is not Implemented
+- ⚠️ This website is currently not mobile responsive due to time constraints.

+---